nbever/nobs-js/README.md

   export default registerElement('my-service')(MyWidget);
   ```

   This method will extend your class by augmenting the prototype by finding the services listed and adding them as properties of your class.
 It will also take your class and register it with the customElements registry by converting the class name to kabob case (a-b-c).
-  *Service injection is not implemented just yet*
+Here is where you can also declare what services you'd like to have available to this class by passing the class names as arguments into this function.

 Here is a ListBuilder widget that takes text and allows you to add it to a growing list, and to remove items from that list: